Search for TeV Emission from Geminga by VERITAS: Observations, Analysis and Results

-A periodicity analysis which is similar to the steady source analysis was done on the same data.
-The arrival times of each event, after barycentric corrections were applied, were compared to the ephemeris of Geminga based on recent XMM-Newton observations as well as archival ASCA and EGRET data \cite{jackson}.
-Figure \ref{p4} shows a histogram of the phase distribution for all of the ON data.
-Figure \ref{p5} is a similar plot but for energies less than 200 GeV.
-The arrows point out the peaks in the EGRET phase plot \cite{bertsch}.
+A periodicity analysis which is similar to the steady/point source analysis was done on the same data.
+The arrival times of each event, after barycentric corrections were applied, were compared to the ephemeris of Geminga based on XMM-Newton and ASCA x-ray space satellite observatories and EGRET gamma-ray observatory observations \citep{Jackson2005}.
+Figure \ref{p4} shows a histogram of the phase distribution for all ON events in the data.
+Figure \ref{p5} is similar to Figure \ref{p4} but for energies less than 200 GeV.
+The arrows represent the peak locations in the EGRET phase plot.
 No correlation was found with the VERITAS data and the pulsar phase distribution of Geminga.
+The 99\% confidence level limit of the periodicity analysis is $0.8-1.0 \times 10^{-12}\, photons \, cm^{-2}s^{-1}$.
+An extended-source analysis is progress.